Yoshimi/yoshimi/README.txt

 Many of the controls now have active tooltips that show the current value when you hover over them.
 Also, many have real-world terms. dB, Hz, mS etc.

-Finally, we have a very full featured.
+Finally, we have very full featured MIDI learn capability.
 It can be reached from the 'Yoshimi' drop-down menu, and tooltips will remind you of how it is used.

 V 1.4.1